Sail Away: Revitalized New Bedford Mass Has Much to be Proud of

+Fishing vessels in New Bedford harbor.
 Despite not being a whaling town anymore (considering commercial whaling is now banned) New Bedford makes about $100 million in fishing alone.
 There are 350 fishing boats in the harbor.

 Steve told us about the nearby Acushnet River that was originally the name of a Native American, Chief Acushnet.
 However the name of the River is second hand and actually was named after a whaling ship that happened to have an occupant by the name of Herman Melville (wink, wink.)

 The harbor is about a 55-minute boat ride from Martha’s Vineyard and has a few small islands within it.
 Palmer Island is home to one of the oldest lighthouses that is still active.